ibexa/documentation-developer/docs/guide/content_rendering.md

 There are three ways in which you can apply a custom logic:

-- Configure a custom controller alongside regular matcher rules to use **both** your custom controller and the `ViewController`.
+- Configure a custom view controller alongside regular matcher rules.
 - [Add a listener to add your custom logic](#adding-a-listener) before or after the view is rendered.
 - [**Override**](#overriding-the-built-in-viewcontroller) the built-in `ViewController` with the custom controller in a specific situation (not recommended).